-This article describes how to configure WAN Settings on a Datto router.
+This article describes how to configure WAN Settings on a Datto router, including IP address assignment and configuration.

 - Datto Routers